chamons/mac-samples/SystemFrameworkBinding/README.md

 - Replace SecCertificateRef* and SecKeyAlgorithm* with IntPtr
 - Comment out `InSessionWithError` for now since it contains a block, which are tricky to get right.
-- Fix TKTokenSessionDelegate to have less terrible name
+- Fix TKTokenSessionDelegate methods to have less terrible name
 - Comment out TKSmartCardTokenDriverDelegate for now
 - Fix TKSmartCardUserInteraction.Cancel to be a method not a property
 - Fix TKSmartCardSlot.MakeSmartCard to be a method and not a property